DaveL17/IndigoLogViewer/readme.md

 ### Usage
 The app requires three files to run:
-1. log_viewer_app.css
+1. log_viewer_app.html
-2. log_viewer_app.html
+2. log_viewer_app.js
-3. log_viewer_app.js
+3. log_viewer_app.css

 Download the files using the <kbd>Code</kbd> button above and unzip the files into a working folder.
 Then double-click the html file or select File > Open from your preferred browser.

 #### Choose Log Folder
-Click the <kbd>Choose Log Folder</kbd> button and browse to the log folder of your target Indigo install.
+Once the app is loaded, click the <kbd>Choose Log Folder</kbd> button and browse to the log folder of your target Indigo install.
 Select the  folder to load all the log files or select a single log file to view.
-The app supports opening log files from a network location; however, this can affect load times depending on the amount of data contained within the log files selected.
+The app supports opening log files from a network location; however, this can affect load times depending on the speed of your network and the amount of data contained within the log files selected.
 Be patient, it may take a few beats to load.
-On an M4 MacBook Air, it loads 180,000 log lines in less than a second.
+On an M4 MacBook Air, it loads180,000 log lines in less than a second.

 #### Reload
 The view is not updated in real time.
-To reload the log entry list, click the <kbd>Reload button</kbd>.
+To reload the log entry list to view new log entries, click the <kbd>Reload button</kbd>.
 If there are filters set, selecting <kbd>Reload</kbd> will reset the filters as well.
-If no log files have been loaded, the
+If no log files have been loaded, the <kbd>Reload</kbd> button will be disabled.
-<kbd>Reload button</kbd> will be hidden.

 #### Date Filter
 To limit the log entry list to a specific date or date range, use the Date Filter inputs.
-To clear a previous selection, click the <kbd>Clear</kbd> button.
+To clear a previous date range selection, click the <kbd>Clear</kbd> button.

 #### Class Filter
 The Class Filter dropdown will list all the message classes that exist in the loaded log files.
+This control is built dynamically; that is, when you first load the app, there will be no classes listed in the control.

 #### Text Search
 Use the Text Search tool to find specific strings of text.
 The search entry is a literal search (it doesn't support complex search patterns.)

 #### Themes
-The app supports a light and dark theme; the selection is transient aat this time.
-The app will remember your choice for the future; however, if you clear your browser's cache, the preference may be cleared if you delete the app's local storage.
+The app supports a light and dark theme.
+It will remember your choice for the future; however, if you clear your browser's cache, the preference may be cleared if you delete the app's local storage.
 This is a "universal" browser security feature.

 #### Viewing Area
-The log messages from the selected files are displayed.
+The log messages from the selected files are displayed in this area.
 Initially, it will contain all loaded messages; however, the list will update as filters are applied.
 Click on a message and it will open in a modal dialog.
 This is especially helpful for multiline log messages which are truncated in the main view.
-There is a <kbd>Copy</kbd> button in the modal for convenience.
+There is a <kbd>Copy</kbd> button provided in the modal which will copy the entire log entry displayed.

 [Screenshot with Modal](src/Screenshot%20with%20Modal.png)

 #### Compatability
-- This web app is tested against Safari `18.6`, but it should work in other modern browsers (it loads in current versions of FireFox and Chrome).
+- This web app is tested against Safari `18.6`, but it should work in other modern browsers (it loads in current versions of FireFox and Chrome, but is not fully tested in those browsers).
-- This web app is not intended to be run on small screens, but it should theoretically work if your small screen device can read the Indigo logs folder.
+- This web app is not designed to be run on small screens, but it should theoretically work if your small screen device can access the Indigo logs folder.

-Add Suggestions and Error Reports using the Issues tab above.
+Add suggestions and error reports using the issues tab above.